ibexa/documentation-user/docs/shop_administration/product_variants_and_assets.md

 ![Product type definition with attributes used for variants](img/product_type_attr_used_for_variants.png)

-If a product has one attribute that can be used for variants, you can create variants for this attribute.
+If a product has only one attribute that can be used for variants, you can create variants for this attribute.

 If a product has more than one such attribute, you can create variants for any combination of attribute values.
 For example, for a desk that has two top colors: `white` and `oak` and two frame colors: `black` and `grey`,